cedrickchee/min-torrent/README.md

-# LeechTorrent
+# MinTorrent

-LeechTorrent is a simple CLI for downloading torrent.
-Its tiny footprint was designed for running on resource-constrained environments such as embedded devices and servers.
-The torrent client was implemented in Go programming language.
+MinTorrent is a minimalistic, zero dependency torrent client, written in Go (golang).

 **BitTorrent protocol**